Joecstarr/thesis/sections/introduction/applications.md

 ```
 ````

 @fig-intro-tangle_equation_result.
-As you can see after the change there, may be many crossings that type II topoisomerase could "choose" to work on next.
+As you can see, after the change there, may be many crossings that type II topoisomerase could "choose" to work on next.
 A program like TopoICE-X [@darcy3DVisualizationSoftware2008] built into KnotPlot
 @schareinInteractiveTopologicalDrawing can help visualize the results of making